CDT-PRATEEK/Interactive-Timetable/README.md

 This project is an interactive timetable created as a recreational activity.
 Each cell in the timetable is clickable to provide its description.

+The project is deployed and can be accessed [here]([paste-your-deployment-link](https://6629557c8ab5bf3f11332569--interactivetimetable.netlify.app/)).

 ## Features
 - Clickable timetable cells with descriptions
 - Additional CSS and JavaScript enhancements